iamkanishka/HTML-Practice/Readme.md

 39. Different ways of using the Label element for a form control in the Form Element - HTML
 40. Input Form Control which accepts Single line text like Text, Password & hidden attribute - HTML
 41. Difference between readonly and disabled input element attribute - HTML
+42. Checkable Input Items Checkbox , radio button and its difference - HTML